Japan

 Image credit: @lottearairesort via Instagram

 Much like early birds that catch the worm, skiers who start the day early get to call first dibs on the freshest snow.
-This is especially so at Lotte Arai Resort, which was crowned the best ski resort in Japan in 2023.
+This is especially so at Lotte Arai Resort, which was crowned the best ski resort in Japan in 2023 and also won Japan’s best snowsports school in 2024.
 The resort offers 1 hour 45 minute-long classes as early as at 8.30am, so you can carve a trail for others to follow while you learn the ins and outs of skiing.

-Those needing a little more time to learn will be glad to know that multi-day courses are also available, while those looking to involve their disabled friends or family members can join their adaptive snowsports classes.
+Those needing a little more time to learn will be glad to know that multi-day courses are also available to explore all 14 ski courses, while those looking to involve their disabled friends or family members can join their adaptive snowsports classes.

 Ski season: Mid December – mid May